 The content you post influences conversions.
-Customers are more likely to purchase from you once they've read your content.
-The high-quality, consistent content helps your audience connect with you and gives them information they need to make an educated purchasing decision.
+It helps your audience connect with you and gives them the information needed to make educated purchases.

 Additionally, your content should always include a CTA and guide your reader on what they should do next.